MacroUniverse/Go-Solver/README.md

 * A Dumb big eye filling is placing a stone in a player's own big eye.
 At the end of the game, there will be no big eye left because the opponent will eventually try to destroy it.
 * Only try passing when there is no other options.

+* If double passing is not allowed, it is considered a ko.

 ## Equivalent Board Configurations
 * A board configuration specifies the positions of two kinds of stones on the board.
 * Rotating the board does not change the configuration (square board can rotate 3 times and rectangle board 1 time).